Recruiter2/mini-reloaded/README.md

 ```bash
 git pull
 ```
-(recruiter would also try the command below before)
+(I, recruiter would also try the command below before)

 ```bash
 git fetch